This Code of Business Conduct and Ethics is to be read in conjunction with the Reporting and Non-Retaliation Policy.

 Public communications and filings

-The company files reports and other documents with regulatory authorities, including the U.S. Securities and Exchange Commission and the Nasdaq National Market.
-In addition, from time to time the company makes other public communications, such as issuing press releases.
+The Company files reports and other documents with regulatory authorities, including the U.S. Securities and Exchange Commission (“SEC”) and applicable national market exchanges.
+In addition, from time to time the Company makes other public communications, such as issuing press releases.

 Authorization to communicate

-- Our Chief Executive Officer, Chairman, and Marketing Communications group, and their authorized designees, are our official spokespeople for press and marketing related matters.
+- Our Chief Executive Officer, Chair, and Marketing Communications group, and their authorized designees, are our official spokespeople for press and marketing related matters.

-- Our Chief Executive Officer, Chief Financial Officer, and Chairman and their authorized designees, are our official spokespeople for financial matters, and with both investors and potential investors.
+- Our Chief Executive Officer, Chief Financial Officer, and Chair and their authorized designees, are our official spokespeople for financial matters, and with both investors and potential investors.

-- The head of the applicable Commercial Vertical group and their authorized designees may serve as spokespeople to clients on those specific projects for which they are responsible.
-However, no Commercial Vertical group member may speak to clients about the Company's financial condition or future plans without prior authorization from the Chief Financial Officer or the Company's legal department.
+- The head of the applicable Commercial Vertical group, the Product Management group, the Operations group, the Technology group and their authorized designees may serve as spokespeople to clients on those specific projects for which they are responsible.
+However, none of the parties listed in the preceding sentence may speak to clients about the Company's financial condition or future plans without prior authorization from the Chief Executive Officer, the Chief Financial Officer or the Company's Legal Department.

 - Communications with all other third parties may be conducted to the extent that they are within the scope of your job responsibilities.
-However, no employee may speak to anyone outside of comScore about the Company's financial condition or future plans without prior authorization from the Chief Financial Officer or the Company's legal department.
+However, no Employee may speak to anyone outside of comScore about the Company's financial condition or future plans without prior authorization from the Chief Executive Officer, Chief Financial Officer or the Company's Legal Department.

-You should refer all calls or other inquiries from the press to the company's Marketing Communications group (by email to @ Marketing), who will see that the inquiry is directed to the appropriate persons within the Company.
-The Marketing Communications group will work closely with the company's legal department to ensure that inquiries are appropriately addressed.
+You should refer all calls or other inquiries from the press to the Company's Marketing Communications group (by email to email@example.com), who will see that the inquiry is directed to the appropriate persons within the Company.
+The Marketing Communications group will work closely with the Company's Legal Department to ensure that inquiries are appropriately addressed.

-Only those individuals and groups listed above are authorized to communicate externally on behalf of the company.
-You may not communicate externally on behalf of the company without prior approvals set forth in the bullets above.
+Only those individuals and groups listed above are authorized to communicate externally on behalf of the Company.
+You may not communicate externally on behalf of the Company without prior approvals set forth in the bullets above.
 Further, the information in the Company's public communications must be full, fair, accurate, timely and understandable.
-All employees and directors are responsible for acting in furtherance of this policy.
-If you are unsure about the propriety of making certain statements to individuals outside of the Company, contact the company's legal department (by emailing @ legal) prior to making any statements.
+All Employees and directors are responsible for acting in furtherance of this policy.
+If you are unsure about the propriety of making certain statements to individuals outside of the Company, contact the Company's Legal Department (by emailing firstname.lastname@example.org) prior to making any statements.

-All employees, agents and contractors are responsible for the proper use of company assets.
-This responsibility applies to all of the company's assets, including your time, work and work product; cash and accounts; physical assets such as inventory, equipment, vehicles, computers, systems, facilities and supplies; intellectual property, such as patents, copyrights, trademarks and trade secrets; and other proprietary or nonpublic information.
+All Employees are responsible for the proper use of Company assets.
+This responsibility applies to all of the Company's assets, including your time, work and work product; cash and accounts; physical assets such as inventory, equipment, vehicles, computers, systems, facilities and supplies; intellectual property, such as patents, copyrights, trademarks and trade secrets; and other proprietary or nonpublic information.

 Physical property and facilities

-- Use all reasonable efforts to safeguard company assets against loss, damage, misuse or theft.
+- Use all reasonable efforts to safeguard Company assets against loss, damage, misuse, waste or theft.

-- Be alert to situations that could lead to loss, damage, misuse or theft of company assets and report any loss, damage, misuse or theft as soon as it comes to your attention.
+- Be alert to situations that could lead to loss, damage, misuse, waste or theft of Company assets and report any loss, damage, misuse or theft as soon as it comes to your attention.

 Employees should not: